 One newspaper estimated there might be 400,000 such upgraded graduates, said Vasso Kindi, an assistant professor of philosophy at the National and Kapodistrian University of Athens.
 One hazard is that those running for the government will ask for backdated pay improvements to mirror their degree enhancements, she said.

-Another challenge of critics is that the mergers have promoted TEI school to full university professors.
+Another challenge of critics is that the mergers have promoted TEI schools to full university professors.
 This has been carried out “in a single day, sweepingly, without any evaluation of their credentials,” stated Kindi.

 The main aim of the reform became to “gain the help of college students, school and their households related to the technological establishments,” she argued.